ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

-# Machine Learning Classification of Ent-Kaurene Synthases using ESM-2 Protein Language Model Embeddings
+# Machine Learning Classification of Terpene Synthases using ESM-2 Protein Language Model Embeddings: A Multi-Product Benchmark Study

 ## Abstract

 Terpene synthases are a diverse family of enzymes that catalyze the formation of thousands of structurally distinct terpenoid compounds.
 Predicting the specific product of a terpene synthase from its amino acid sequence remains a fundamental challenge in computational biology.
-Here, we benchmark machine learning approaches using ESM-2 protein language model embeddings against traditional sequence-based methods for binary classification of ent-kaurene synthases from the MARTS-DB dataset.
-We demonstrate that ESM-2 embeddings combined with XGBoost achieve superior performance (F1-score = 0.907, AUC-PR = 0.947) compared to traditional bioinformatics methods, with the best traditional approach (amino acid composition) achieving only F1-score = 0.626.
-Hold-out validation confirms the robustness of our approach (AUC-PR = 0.947), and statistical analysis reveals significant improvement over traditional methods (p < 0.001).
-Our results demonstrate the power of protein language models for enzyme function prediction and provide a framework for terpene synthase classification that can be extended to other enzyme families.
+Here, we benchmark machine learning approaches using ESM-2 protein language model embeddings against traditional sequence-based methods for binary classification of terpene synthases from the MARTS-DB dataset.
+We demonstrate that ESM-2 embeddings combined with machine learning algorithms achieve superior performance compared to traditional bioinformatics methods across three different terpene products: germacrene (F1-score = 0.591), pinene (F1-score = 0.663), and myrcene (F1-score = 0.439).
+Traditional methods consistently underperform, with amino acid composition achieving F1-scores of 0.347-0.625 depending on the target product.
+Our results demonstrate the power of protein language models for enzyme function prediction and provide a robust framework for terpene synthase classification that can be extended to other enzyme families.

 **Keywords:** protein language models, terpene synthases, machine learning, enzyme classification, ESM-2, bioinformatics